aljungberg/pyle/README.md

 Pyle makes it easy to use Python as a replacement for command line tools such as `sed` or `perl`.

+Pyle reads its standard input and evaluates each line with the expression specified, outputting the results on standard out.

 To print the first 20 characters of each line of a file:

     cat README.md | pyle -e "line[:20]"